-The DXSPOTS.COM, AE5E’s CC-Cluster, distributes World-Wide DX Spots and WWV Solar Activity announcements via Telnet to DXSPOTS.COM ports 23 or 7000.
+The DXSPOTS.COM, AE5E’s CC-Cluster, distributes World-Wide DX Spots and WWV Solar Activity announcements via Telnet to DXSPOTS.COM port 7300.
 AX/IP, AX/UDP and AX/TCP access using BPQ32 is also available.

 Your questions are likely addressed in the CC-Cluster Commands Listing.